Horse64/old-core.horse64.org/docs/Features.md

 and more, are all integrated into Horse64 for easy use.
 (Note: still work in progress.)

-### Education suited
+### Education suitable

-**Both for advanced coders and beginners.** Horse64 has many small tweaks that don't hurt experts but help beginners, like clear keywords, simple syntax, good error checks, and more, while preventing sneaky coding mistakes better than other choices like Python/Lua.
-This makes it a good choice for beginner courses, as well as experienced coders looking more fun and simple than with less of the common caveats.
+**Designed for both advanced coders and beginners.** Horse64 has many small tweaks that don't hurt experts but help beginners, like clear keywords, simple syntax, good error checks, and more, while preventing sneaky coding mistakes better than other choices like Python/Lua.
+This makes Horse64 a good choice for beginner courses, as well as experienced coders looking for a simpler option while avoiding the common caveats of scripting languages.

 ### Enterprise ready